Deakin University

 Fees and FEE-HELP

-All costs are calculated using current rates and are based on a full-time study load (typically eight units) per year.
+All costs are calculated using current rates and are based on a study load of eight credit points (normally eight units) per year.

 A student’s annual fee may vary by: